Skip to content

 Detection Configuration

-Set corresponding detection frequencies, detection intervals, and detection metrics for different detection rules.
+Set corresponding detection frequencies, detection intervals, detection metrics, etc., for different detection rules.

 Event Notifications